KhronosGroup/SPIRV-Tools/readme.md

 ## CHANGES (for tools hackers)

+2015-10-02
+* Completed assembler support for [`!<integer>` syntax](syntax.md#immediate) to inject arbitrary words into the binary.
+This feature is used for testing.
+* Internal cleanups and additional tests.

 2015-09-25
 * Updated to Rev32 headers
   * Core instructions and enumerants from Rev 32 are supported by the